sharangan98/sql-task/README.md

-# SQL task for the BI Analyst position using (BigQuery + dbt syntax)
+# SQL task for the BI Analyst

+I have written the query using a BigQuery + dbt style syntax